OpenDataology/website/content/en/docs/external-add-ons/elyra/_index.md

 Elyra aims to help data scientists, machine learning engineers and AI developers through the model development life cycle complexities.
-Elyra integrates with JupyterLab providing a Pipeline visual editor that enables low code/no code creation of Pipelines that can be executed in a Kubeflow environment.
+Elyra integrates with JupyterLab providing a Pipeline visual editor that enables low code/no code creation of Pipelines that can be executed in a OpenDataology environment.

 Below is an example of a Piepline created with Elyra, you can identify the components/tasks and related properties that are all managed in the visual editor.